paralevel/secret-actions-for-shortcuts/README.md

 <br>

 > [!NOTE]
-> - These are extracted actions that are built into Shortcuts app, only that they are, for various reasons, not selectable in the user interface
+> - These actions are part extracted and part reverse engineered copies of built in actions in Shortcuts app – that are for various reasons not selectable in the user interface
 > - Probably nothing risky about them, but no guarantee
 > - Confirmed to work on iOS 26 and macOS 26 only